anseki/leader-line/README.md

 # LeaderLine

-Draw leader line in your web page.
+Draw a leader line in your web page.

 ```html
 <div id="start">start</div>